Managing infants born to mothers who have used opioids during pregnancy

 Keywords: Discharge planning; Management; NAS; NPI; Treatment strategies

-For 2016-2017, the Canadian Institute for Health Information reported that an estimated 0.51% of all infants born in Canada (approximately 1850/year, Quebec excluded) had Neonatal Abstinence Syndrome.
+For 2016–17, the Canadian Institute for Health Information reported that an estimated 0.51% of all infants born in Canada (approximately 1850/year, Quebec excluded) had Neonatal Abstinence Syndrome (NAS).
 A large percentage of these cases are attributed to opioid withdrawal .
 The average length of stay in acute care facilities for these infants was 15 days.
-More recent reports indicate the number of infants requiring observation for withdrawal symptoms is increasing annually and that cases are generally under-reported .
+Recent reports indicate the number of infants requiring observation for withdrawal symptoms is increasing annually and that cases are generally under-reported .
 The costs of hospitalization speak to the significant burden this problem places on the health of mothers, infants and families, along with hospital units, health care providers and other community resources .

-Opioid use during pregnancy, whether prescribed or illicit, can be associated with negative pregnancy and infant outcomes including prematurity, low birth weight, increased risk of spontaneous abortion, sudden infant death syndrome (SIDS) and infant neurobehavioural abnormalities .
+Opioid use during pregnancy, whether prescribed or illicit, can be associated with negative pregnancy and infant outcomes, including prematurity, low birth weight, increased risk of spontaneous abortion, sudden infant death syndrome and infant neurobehavioural abnormalities .
 Natural compounds include morphine and codeine.
-Heroin, oxycodone, hydrocodone, hydromorphone, methadone, normethadone, and buprenorphine are semi-synthetic.
-Fentanyl, tramadol and meperidine are synthetic .
+Heroin, oxycodone, hydrocodone, hydromorphone and buprenorphine are semi-synthetic.
+Fentanyl, methadone, normethadone, tramadol and meperidine are synthetic .
 The most significant effects of maternal opioid dependence and prenatal fetal exposure are short-term complications, with NAS predominating.
-NAS is a set of drug withdrawal symptoms that can affect the central nervous system, gastrointestinal and respiratory systems in the newborn .
+NAS is a set of drug withdrawal symptoms that can affect the central nervous system (CNS), and the gastrointestinal and respiratory systems in the newborn .
 Potential long-term outcomes of prenatal opiate exposure are difficult to predict due to multiple, interrelated variables of maternal-infant risk factors that are known to impact developmental outcomes in this cohort .

 The presentation of withdrawal symptoms varies, depending on the type of maternal opioid used, the frequency, dose and timing of last exposure, gestational age, maternal metabolism and maternal use of other substances.
 Approximately 50% to 75% of infants born to women on opioids will require treatment for opioid withdrawal symptoms .
-Symptoms of opioid withdrawal (Figure 1) typically appear shortly after birth, with the majority exhibited within the first 48 h to 72 h post-delivery.
-Some reports suggest a later symptom presentation, at 5 to 7 days post-birth, after exposure to methadone or buprenorphine .
-Initial acute symptoms may persist for several weeks (ranging from 10 to 30 days) while milder symptoms, such as irritability, sleep disorders and feeding problems can persist for four to six months .
-Preterm infants have been described as being at lower risk for drug withdrawal, and symptoms of NAS may not be as apparent as in their term counterparts .
-Reasons for this difference include: a shorter in-utero exposure time, decreased placental transmission, inability to fully excrete drugs by immature kidneys and liver, minimal fat stores leading to lower opioid deposition and activity, as well as a limited capacity to express classic NAS symptoms by the immature brain .
+Symptoms of opioid withdrawal (Figure 1) typically appear shortly after birth, with the majority exhibited within the first 48 h to 72 h postdelivery.
+Some reports suggest a later symptom presentation, at 5 to 7 days postbirth, after exposure to methadone or buprenorphine .
+Initial acute symptoms may persist for several weeks (ranging from 10 to 30 days) while milder symptoms, such as irritability, sleep disorders and feeding problems can persist for 4 to 6 months .
+Preterm infants have been described as being at lower risk for drug withdrawal and symptoms of NAS may not be as apparent as in their term counterparts .
+Reasons for this difference include: a shorter in utero exposure time, decreased placental transmission, inability to fully excrete drugs by immature kidneys and liver, minimal fat stores leading to lower opioid deposition and activity, as well as a limited capacity to express classic NAS symptoms by the immature brain .

 Other neonatal conditions such as hypoglycemia, hypocalcemia, CNS injury, hyperthyroidism, bacterial sepsis or other infections may present with similar symptoms and should be considered as part of the differential diagnosis.

 For all opioid-exposed infants, an assessment scoring system should be used to measure the severity of withdrawal symptoms and help determine whether additional monitoring, nursing, medical and pharmacological therapy are required .
-The most widely used scale to evaluate infants for opioid withdrawal is the Finnegan Scoring Tool, which identifies behaviours associated with withdrawal (Figure 1) .
-An initial score is typically obtained within the first 1 to 2 h post-delivery, then rechecked every 3 to 4 h thereafter in conjunction with other nursing assessments.
+The most widely used scale to evaluate infants for opioid withdrawal is the Finnegan scoring system, which identifies behaviours associated with withdrawal (Figure 1) .
+An initial score is typically obtained within the first 1 h to 2 h postdelivery, then rechecked every 3 h to 4 h thereafter, in conjunction with other nursing assessments.
 Most guidelines suggest that scoring should be done for a minimum of 72 h and up to 120 h when an infant was exposed in utero to a longer-acting opioid, such as methadone or buprenorphine .
 The scale may also be used to assess the resolution of symptoms after initiating treatment.
-Accurate and consistent scoring of symptoms is necessary to ensure that the infant receives appropriate care .
+Accurate, consistent scoring of symptoms is necessary to ensure that the infant receives appropriate care .
 A variety of instructional videos and “train-the-trainer” approaches are available to ensure that staff education is consistent for proper scoring .
-The priority is to develop a standardized process to identify, manage and evaluate infants with NAS, and to discharge them as soon as it is safe and appropriate.
+Priorities are to develop a standardized process to identify, manage and evaluate infants with NAS, then to discharge them as soon as it is safe and appropriate.

 Successful supportive management of infants exposed to opioids during pregnancy depends on a number of factors, such as providing appropriate medication(s), correct scheduling, using an accurate tool to measure and evaluate the severity of symptoms, creating a compatible physical environment and having a knowledgeable, experienced health care team.
 Involving interprofessional team members, (i.e., specialized in nursing, neonatal medicine, social work, pharmacy, nutrition and community resources) is essential for ensuring the seamless management and discharge of these vulnerable infants .
 Treatment goals include preventing complications associated with NAS and restoring normal newborn activities, such as sleep, sufficient feeding, weight gain and environmental adaptation.

 It is well known that separating infant and mother can be detrimental to early attachment.
 Recent literature supports practices that keep opioid-dependent mothers and their infants together from birth, such as rooming-in.
-Such practices have additional benefits, such as lower NICU admissions, higher breastfeeding initiation rates, stronger bonding/attachment, less need for pharmacotherapy and shorter hospital stays -.
-A rooming-in model of care—rather than admission to NICU—can be considered for mother-infant dyads at risk for developing NAS symptoms when: infants are term or near term, medically stable, and adequate resources are in place to support both the family and health care providers.
+Such practices have additional benefits, such as lower neonatal intensive care unit (NICU) admissions, higher breastfeeding initiation rates, less need for pharmacotherapy and shorter hospital stays –.
+A rooming-in model of care—rather than admission to NICU—can be considered for mother–infant dyads at risk for developing NAS symptoms when: infants are term or near term, medically stable, and adequate resources are in place to support both the family and HCPs.